Themes in A Song of Ice and Fire: Many-Faced God

+Other religions

-Other religionsA Dance with Dragons explores the different religions of Westeros and Essos, identifying 17 different obscure religions.
+A Dance with Dragons explores the different religions of Westeros and Essos, identifying 17 different obscure religions.
 An Essos location named the Isle of the Gods also makes references to Roger Zelazny and H. P. Lovecraft, et al.

 The god of death is an element of several religions in Westeros and Essos, on grounds from Martin that "worship of death is an interesting basis for religion because after all, death is the one universal.
 It doesn't seem to matter what gods you pray to.
 We all die in the real world and in fantasy worlds.
 So if there was one culture where you did not die, I suspect that God would become very popular.
 They will promise us eternal life, but whatever".
 He also stated the belief "that the world we live in was created by the evil god [is] kind of persuasive" when "you look at the world, particularly the Medieval world".

 Food

 Food is such a central element in the Ice and Fire series that some critics have accused Martin of "gratuitous feasting".
 By fans' count, the first four novels name more than 160 dishes, ranging from peasant meals to royal feasts featuring camel, crocodile, singing squid, seagulls, lacquered ducks and spiny grubs.
 Adam Bruski of The Huffington Post said the vivid descriptions of food do not just lend color and flavor to the fictional world but almost appear as a supporting character.
 Some dishes have a foreshadowing nature or are particularly appropriate to the mood and temperament of their diners.
 Much of the realism of Martin's cultures comes through their unique foods and tastes.
 The meals signal everything from a character's disposition to plot developments, but also forebode the last profitable harvest before the coming winter.
 Inedible-sounding food was eaten at the Red Wedding in A Storm of Swords, preparing readers for the nauseating circumstances to come.

-The books have inspired fans to create recipes based on the dishes mentioned in the books.
-Chelsea Monroe-Cassel and Sariann Lehrer's culinary fan blog "Inn at the Crossroads" received over a million hits.
-Martin, who is "very good at eating [but] not too much of a cook", declined repeated requests to write a cookbook, but arranged for Monroe-Cassel and Lehrer to speak to his editor at Bantam Books, who offered them a cookbook deal, resulting in A Feast of Ice and Fire: The Official Game of Thrones Companion Cookbook.